tacman/ux/src/Icons/README.md

 No icons are provided by this package.
 Add your svg icons to the `assets/icons/` directory and commit them.
 The name of the file is used as the name of the icon (`name.svg` will be named `name`).

+### Import Command

+The [Iconify Design](https://iconify.design/) has a huge searchable repository of icons from many different icon sets.
+This package provides a command to locally install icons from this site.

+1. Visit [Iconify Design](https://icon-sets.iconify.design/) and search for an icon you'd like to use.
+Once you find one you like, visit the icon's profile page and use the widget to copy its name.
+For instance, https://icon-sets.iconify.design/flowbite/user-solid/ has the name `flowbite:user-solid`.
+2. Run the following command, replacing `flowbite:user-solid` with the name of the icon you'd like to install:

+    ```bash
+    bin/console ux:icons:import flowbite:user-solid # saved as `user-solid.svg` and name is `user-solid`

+    # adjust the local name
+    bin/console ux:icons:import flowbite:user-solid@user # saved as `user.svg` and name is `user`

+    # import several at a time
+    bin/console ux:icons:import flowbite:user-solid flowbite:home-solid
+    ```

 ## Usage

 ```twig